Connecting Klipperr

 -

-If the following content is output, the compilation is successful
+If you see the following output at the end, the compilation was successful

 Linking out/klipper.elf